benders5e/benders5e/waterbender.md

 The attack bonus is hereafter referred to as your waterbending modifier.

 ### Redirection
-Starting at 2nd level, you can use your reaction to attempt to redirect an attack when you are hit by a basic ranged water attack (not one that is the result of a bending form nor specialized bending such as an advanced waterbending ability).
-You also gain the ability to use water in your control to attempt to redirect basic ranged earth attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it, and non-bending ranged attacks in the same way.
+Starting at 2nd level, you can use your reaction to attempt to redirect a ranged attack that hits you.
+This ability applies to
+- basic ranged waterbending attacks (not ones that are the result of a bending form nor specialized bending such as an advanced waterbending ability)
+- basic ranged earthbending attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it
+- non-bending ranged attacks

+You must have at least one hand free to use this ability.
 When you do so, the damage you take from the attack is reduced by 1d10 + your waterbending modifier + your waterbender level.
 If you reduce the damage to 0 and have at least one hand free, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.

 You can use this ability a number of times equal to your bending modifier per long rest.